zheguang/zheguang.github.io/index.md

 Research
 ========

 I am interested in the theories and designs of big data systems that are intelligent and safe.
-My research spans a broad area covering Cryptograph, Data Science/Machine Learning, and Big Data systems.
+My research spans a broad area covering cryptography, data science/machine learning, and big data systems.

 In this spirit I have dabbled in constraint learning for puzzle-solving AI, false-discovery control in data science, approximate data structures for visualization, database design on hybrid memory, consistency control for stochastic machine learning algorithms, and searchable encryption on mobile text messaging.